 St. Gabriel’s family ministry respects the need for our students to have their own way of worshipping as they start on their journey to learn to love Jesus.
 As we teach and celebrate the love of Jesus we strive to support parents, grandparents, and other grown-ups in their role as their child’s main spiritual mentor.
 In church school, we provide child-centered classrooms that respect the ways children learn.
 We offer worship and responses that help children grow their faith and develop a relationship with a loving God and their church community.

 In-Person Church School

-Church school meets in-person during the 10:00 am worship service.
-Students should follow the Covid safety guidelines here.
+During the school year church school meets in-person during the 10:00 am worship service in two classrooms.
 They will go into one of two classrooms organized by grade level (unless there is a family service):

 - Church school: Preschool- 3rd grade in classroom #2